 The doctrine of complementarity was originally created to restrain Christian feminism in 1987.
-The “biblical imperative” for anatomical differences was tacked onto the meaning of complementarity in the late 1990s to give “scriptural” basis to fencing gays and lesbians out of Christian marriage.
+The “biblical imperative” for anatomical differences were tacked onto the meaning of complementarity in the late 1990s to give a “scriptural” basis to fencing gays and lesbians out of Christian marriage.

 Complementary is a newly created doctrine whose substantiation cannot be located in any biblical texts.

 Other posts in the series on Marriage Equality: